-Natural phenomena occur all over the world but few can compete with the annual Masai Mara/Serengeti wildebeest migration.
-The numbers alone are hard to believe: up to two million animals – wildebeest as well as zebra and gazelles - move clockwise around this enormous ecosystem, driven by ancient instincts to find fresh grazing and water.
+Natural phenomena occur all over the world, but very few can compete with the sheer size of the annual Wildebeest Migration through the Serengeti-Mara Ecosystem.
+The numbers alone are hard to believe: up to 2 million animals – wildebeest as well as zebra and gazelle – follow the rains and their ancient instincts on a death-defying, 3 000-kilometre (1 900-mile) journey.

-It's drama on a truly epic scale: the migrating herds undergo all manner of challenges and hardships as they move from region to region, and are constantly under attack from predators, none more so than from Africa's big cats and the notoriously huge crocodiles that lie in wait at various river crossing points.
+It's drama on a truly epic scale: the migrating herds undergo all manner of challenges and hardships as they move from region to region.
+They’re constantly under attack from predators, none more so than from Africa's big cats – lion, leopard and cheetah – and the massive crocodiles that lie in wait at various river crossing points.

 Tips for Planning Your Migration Safari